AirplanegoBrr/txAdmin_API_unofficial/readme.md

 - [ ] Auto CFG formater (so you dont need to format it)

 [txAdmin](https://github.com/tabarra/txAdmin) devs if your reading this PLEASE don't change ur API to much :)

+I wont be adding any easy player managment (as you can just run commands) but if people ask for it I will add it (this is for the following: Whitelist, ban, kick)

+Player IDs and stuff are given by status just an FYI